 The S&P BSE Bankex, also referred to as the BSE Bankex, is said to be one of the most influential and powerful stock markets in India.
 It represents the performance of major banks in the private and public sectors that are traded at the Bombay Stock Exchange (BSE).
-In October 2025, the Bankex was trading at nearly 64,000, and it is a measure of the uniform soundness and profitability of the Indian financial market.
+In February 2026, the Bankex was trading at nearly 68,000, and it is a measure of the uniform soundness and profitability of the Indian financial market.
 This index not only depicts the performance of banks but also is an indicator of the pulse of the economic well-being of the nation.

 What is BSE Bankex?